-3.2 Methodological Approach
+3.2 Study Approach

-Assessing the possibilities of engaging communities in managing drinking water supplies requires an investigation into several different aspects fundamental to the delivery of drinking water.
-Most municipalities and government structures assume that difficulties or failure of water supplies - be they smell, taste or interruptions to service - will be reported by the public through available channels, such as telephone, the media or other stakeholders.
-Municipalities may even rely on the public to report such problems.
+In order to effectively assess the possibilities of engaging communities in managing drinking water supplies, an initial investigation into many different fundamental aspects of the delivery of drinking water was required.
+Most municipalities and government structures assume and rely on the idea that difficulties or failure within the water supply chain - be they smell, taste or interruptions to service - are reported by the public through available channels, such as telephone, the media or via other stakeholders.
 The literature review showed that despite clear evidence that rural water supplies fail more often than urban systems, reporting from rural communities is unusually low.
-The assumption is that there are barriers that hinder reporting, which may include the following:
+The assumption is that there are barriers that hinder reporting in rural communities, which include communication costs involved in contacting the municipality, communities lacking knowledge of whom to contact, and a general lack of motivation to engage with government.

-- The financial ability to contact the municipality.

-- The lack of knowledge of whom to contact.

-- A general lack of motivation.

-The study investigated whether the above-mentioned barriers can be mitigated through a system that provides the finances, the knowledge and the incentive to report water supply failure.
+This study investigated whether the above-mentioned barriers can be mitigated through a system that provides the finances, the knowledge and the incentives to report water supply failure.
 To develop such a system and to assess the barriers, the following steps were followed in this project:

-- Selecting study sites and assessing preparedness for participating. - Investigating how communities can be incentivised to contribute to water supply monitoring. - Designing, developing and implementing an ICT system that can be used for reporting water supply faults - Assessing the ICT system and how it can play a role in improving the current reporting by providing the knowledge and overcoming the cost of contacting the appropriate municipal offices.
+- 1. Selecting study sites and assessing preparedness for participating. - 2.
+Investigating how communities can be incentivised to contribute to water supply monitoring. - 3.
+Designing, developing and implementing an ICT system that can be used for reporting water supply faults. - 4.
+Assessing the ICT system and how it can play a role in improving the current reporting by providing the knowledge and overcoming the cost of contacting the appropriate municipal offices.

-The research adopted an intensive case study approach, which assessed how a process is established in a particular setting, what produces a change, and what participants or the intervention did to produce change.
-The study was exploratory in nature: respondents were given the opportunity to engage freely, reflect on their learning, assess changes - and, equally, the researchers built up their knowledge throughout the study (Mingers, 2004; Sayer, 2010).
+The research adopted an intensive case study approach, which assessed how a process is established in a particular setting and what participants or the intervention did to produce change.
+The study was exploratory in nature; respondents were given the opportunity to engage freely, reflect on their learning, assess changes - and, equally, the researchers built up their knowledge throughout the study (Mingers, 2004; Sayer, 2010).